How Long Does it Take to Get Death Certificates in Texas?

 RECEIVING CERTIFIED COPIES

-As of today (February 12, 2019) we are experiencing delays of 4 to 6 weeks As of Nov.
-1, 2019 wait times have been reduced to 2 to 3 weeks. from the time we file the record until we receive the certified copies of the death certificate.
-I can only assume that the delay is due to technical issues with the new TxEver system and staffing shortages at the Department of State Health Services.
+Currently it is taking approximately 3 to 4 weeks from the time we file the record until we receive the certified copies of the death certificate.
+I can only assume that the delay is due to staffing shortages at the Department of State Health Services.

 REMEDY

-At this time there appears to be no short term solution for the delay.
 Every funeral establishment in Texas is experiencing delays.
 We at Lone Star Cremation share your frustration!
 Our goal is to complete the cremation and secure death certificates for the families we serve in a timely and professional manner.
-This delay from the state is unfortunate; however, rest assured we are monitoring the situation and staying vigilant on the process.

 Roy H Kiser, Jr.